List of Galaxy Angel characters: Rune Angel Troupe

 Apricot Sakuraba, or Rico for short, is a first member of the Rune Angel Troupe.
-She also happens to be the 14-year-old younger sister of Moon Angel Troupe ace pilot Milfeulle Sakuraba, whom she loves dearly, and tries as much as possible to be just like her.
+She also happens to be the 14-year-old younger sister of Moon Angel Troupe ace pilot Millefeuille Sakuraba, whom she loves dearly, and tries as much as possible to be just like her.
 Apricot, unlike her older sister, is not as good of a cook as her sister but is a fan of sweets.
 He instead is a lot more book-smart and helps around the ship's facilities in taking stock of supplies and managing logistics.
 While not particularly athletic, Apricot is known for having a superhuman amount of strength, though this only shows itself subconsciously.
 Despite harboring a crush on her team leader, she is terrified of boys, and will unintentionally lash out with her full strength should a boy so much as touch her shoulder.
 Tact seems to be the one who makes the mistake of doing that most often (this being her running gag).

 Her personal color is orange.
 In battle, she pilots the new Emblem Frame "Cross Caliber", a very small, light Frame that can mode change to attack; its special attack is Hyper Blaster.